ian-shafer/ian-shafer.github.io/_posts/2016-01-25-configuration.md

 Early and Often
 --------------------------------------------------------------------------------

-In just about any project, configuration should be one of the first things you address.
-If you don't address this early, you will attempt to solve problems with methods other than configuration that will lead to sub-optimal functionality and code smell.
+Configuration should be one of the first things you address in a new software project.
+If you don't address this early, you will attempt to solve problems that could easily be solved with configuration in ways that are not optimal.

 A classic consequence of putting off configuration is leaving configuration in the code.
 E.g. hardcoding a database connection string.
 When this code is shared